googleapis/langchain-google-alloydb-pg-python/samples/migrations/vectorstore_to_alloy_db.md

     )
     ```

-    Note: The weaviate examples here use Cohere Embeddings, which have a size of 1024.
+    > **_NOTE:_** The weaviate examples here use Cohere Embeddings, which have a size of 1024.
 Make sure to change the vector size while creating the table.

 3. Insert data to AlloyDB